tsschultz/tsschultz.github.io/GeTS.md

     <img src="assets/tlHousing.jpg" style="height: 325px; width: auto;">
 </div>

-The PCB was designed to support different colors with different placements of resistors.
-This placement determined whether the circuit was in series or in parallel.
-The series circuit supported yellow and red light while the parallel circuit supported green light.
-This allowed for a single traffic light PCB to support all necessary functions.
+The PCB was engineered to support multiple colors using different resistor configurations.
+Series circuits powered the red and yellow LEDs, while a parallel configuration was used for the green LEDs.
+This allowed a single board to accommodate all necessary traffic light functions efficiently.

 <div style="display: flex; justify-content: center; gap: 20px;">
     <img src="assets/tlADresistor.jpg" style="height: 325px; width: auto;">